DrAdrianDC/Python-Programming/Text-to-Speech-Conversion/README.md

 ## Installation

-To run this script, you need to install the required gTTS library.
+To run this code, you need to install the required gTTS library.
 You can install it using pip:
 ```bash
 pip install gTTS
 ```